Fleet logo

 Applies only to Fleet Premium

-To enable this option, go to Settings > Organization settings > Single sign-on options and check "Create user and sync permissions on login" or adjust your config.
+To enable this option, go to Settings > Integrations > Single sign-on (SSO) and check "Create user and sync permissions on login" or adjust your config.

 For this to work correctly make sure that: